jmartins9/jmartins9/README.md

 **About me**

-My name is João and i´m a software enginner student at Universidade do Minho.
+I´m a software enginner student at Universidade do Minho.

 <br />